 Their small sizes don’t allow for much in the way of screens, with most action cameras only featuring small, fiddly LCD screens.
 Space for buttons is also on the short side.

-Most, however, use Bluetooth or Wi-fi to connect to your smartphone.
+Most, however, use Bluetooth or Wi-fi to connect to their smartphone.
 And often have their own editing app to allow you to make quick edits when you’re not at home on your laptop.

 Many also give you the ability to view footage on your phone in real-time, so you can set up your shots or watch on a screen while you record.